Whether you're looking for an enormous slice of New York-style or a fancier slice of authentic Neapolitan pie, we've got 'em.

 2707 E. Broadway Blvd.

-Rocco’s has been serving Tucson for almost two decades and people could not be happier about it.
+Rocco’s has been serving Tucson for over two decades and people could not be happier about it.

 If you want authentic Chicago-style deep dish pizza in Tucson, Rocco’s is the place to go.
-The pizzeria serves thin crust and stuffed pizzas, but the deep dish is the fan favorite by far.
+The pizzeria serves thin crust and stuffed pizzas, but the deep dish is the popular choice by far.